-Executive compensation schemes in the financial sector affect not only ex ante incentives but they may have contributed to the failure of loss allocation and, therefore, to the systemic effects of the sub-prime mortgage crisis in two ways.
-First, the lack of incentives to reveal losses could be associated with the incentives for short-term profits.
-Second, the separation of loan originators from those bearing the credit risk may have amplified the effects of short-term incentives.
+The executive compensation schemes in the financial sector affect not only ex ante incentives but they may have contributed to the failure of loss allocation and, therefore, to the systemic effects of the subprime crisis in two ways.
+First, the lack of incentives to reveal losses could be associated with the incentives for short term profits.
+Second, the separation of loan originators from those bearing the credit risk may have amplified the effects of short term incentives.

-Believers in the efficiency of markets argue that it is in the interest of solvent financial institutions to reveal asset values at market prices to the extent possible to distinguish themselves from the insolvent and the dubious ones.
-Thereby, they would be able to access markets for funding at relatively favorable terms.
-Similarly, the financial institutions that do not make a credible effort to reveal the quality of their assets would be considered possibly insolvent and unable to gain access to funding except at a high cost.
+Believers in the efficiency of markets argue that it lies in the interest of solvent financial institutions to reveal asset values at market prices to the extent possible in order to distinguish themselves from the insolvent and the dubious ones.
+Thereby, they would be able to access the markets for funding at relatively favorable terms.
+By the same token, the financial institutions that do not make a credible effort to reveal the quality of their assets would be considered possibly insolvent and unable to gain access to funding except at a high cost.
 Thus, transparency is a consequence of market forces according to this view.

-Why do we not observe stronger attempts by solvent financial institutions to reveal their losses quickly and credibly to gain access to markets and reduce funding costs?
+Why do we not observe stronger attempts by solvent financial institutions to quickly and credibly reveal their losses in order to gain access to the markets and reduce funding costs?
 One answer could be that they simply do not know.
 Not knowing does not mean that they cannot provide a best estimate, however.
-It is more likely that they are holding back because of a "collective action problem"; even the solvent institution is disinclined to reveal its losses truthfully unless others do the same.
-Institutions that reveal larger losses than others do risk being misunderstood and downgraded relative to others even if they are solvent.
-Furthermore, top management, which is remunerated based on shareholder value and earnings, may be reluctant to reveal losses and look worse than competitors in the short run.
-If remuneration were linked to long-term performance, management would have less to gain from delaying loss recognition and be less concerned with revealing losses even if others do not.
-There is little doubt that the reluctance to reveal losses has contributed to the lack of liquidity in markets for securities and derivatives.
+It is more likely that they are holding back as a result of a "collective action problem"; even the solvent institution is disinclined to reveal its losses truthfully unless others do the same.
+The institution revealing larger losses than others risks being misunderstood and downgraded relative to others even if it is solvent.
+Furthermore, top management, which is remunerated, based on shareholder value and earnings may be reluctant to reveal losses and look worse than competitors in the short run.
+If remuneration were linked to long-term performance the management would have less to gain from delaying loss recognition and less concerned with revealing losses even if others do not.
+There is little doubt that the reluctance to reveal losses has contributed to lack of liquidity in markets for securities and derivatives.
 The reluctance to reveal losses as transparently as possible contributes to an adverse selection problem in securities markets since potential buyers may fear that more informed sellers try to sell the worst assets first.